curegit/sc4-my-sim-tool/README.md

 # SC4 My Sim Tool

-A MOD tool for SimCity 4.
+A Mod tool for SimCity 4.
+You can add your original My Sims with custom images.

 ## Usage

 ### Without Commands

+If you execute the application with no arguments, it prompts inputs in standard input.

 ### Commands